jasonsbarr/liszt/README.md

 If you want to annotate the return type you can do that too; sometimes it's a big help to the type checker (especially with recursive functions).

+Note that the if operation is an expression, not a statement, and it MUST have an else branch.

 ```ruby
 def fib(n: integer): integer
     if n == 0